fndou05/Airline-User-Sentiment-Analysis/README.md

 ## Conclusion

-   - Multinominal NB was consistently the best performing model however it not extremely time efficient.
-It take me about 1 hour to run each model which is extremely time consuming.
+   - Logisitc Regression was consistently the best performing model however it not extremely time efficient.
+It take me about 5 hour to run each model which is extremely time consuming.
 Compared to our other models I dont believe its worth the wait to save an extra percent due to the nature of our dataset.
    <br>

    - TF-IDF had better cross-validation scores and lower variance but Count Vectorization did out perform on certain models such as Multinominal.